FrancescaPerin/BScProject/README.md

-# Theorem Prover of interpolation for propositional logic, modal logic and PDL.
+# Theorem Prover of Craig's interpolation for propositional logic, modal logic and PDL.

 This project consists in a theorem prover which aims to show that Craig' interpolation property holds for propositional logic, modal logic and PDL.
 The program given a logic sentence first determines it's validity, and if valid computes one of the possible interpolants and checks if it respects the general definition of interpolant.